 I started to blog for many reasons.
 I love to write, especially for professional reflection.
 Writing helps to clarify and solidify my thoughts.
 I also wanted to learn how to use Edublogs before using blogging as a tool to enhance the learning in my classroom.
 The final reason I started to blog was to grow and maintain my personal learning network (PLN).
 I am truly thankful for all the amazing people, from those in my blogroll to colleagues and special friends, that motivate me, make me think and help me learn.

-I hope you enjoy ‘Just a Thought’.
+Thanks for visiting and reading my blog.
 Please comment as I’d love to hear what you have to say!

-I’ve really enjoyed reading your blog.
+1. I’ve really enjoyed reading your blog.
 Love the layout – so easy to follow.
 I’m very envious – you’ve come up with a great blog title.
 I find those sorts of decisions very difficult – no creativity!

-It sounds like you had an amazing experience doing your masters at SFU!
+3. It sounds like you had an amazing experience doing your masters at SFU!

 I am also considering doing a masters in education there (specifically a Master of Arts Education).
 I am curious about your experience at SFU.
 How traditional were your teachers?
 Was it what you expected?
 I would love to hear your thoughts.
 I myself am an educator, and have recently shifted my teaching style dramatically, away from being a lecturer to being facilitator of learning.
 I am hoping SFU will be receptive to this.